 The talk gets really boring to many when the discussion turns to budgeting.
 No wonder there are only a few who can withstand a financial crisis and still live like a king because only a few really know budgeting and why it's important!
 Budgeting has its hidden treasures that only those who stick to it can actually discover.
 It's not how many clients or how big your salary that matters, but it's how you handle what you have.
 If you don't know how to budget, then it's time to learn.
 There are many budgeting software available that can get you started.
 Mint, Buxfer and Quicken are just a few of them, but even your ordinary excel or word can actually help you create a functional budget.

 Saving is perhaps is one of the most overused and neglected terms that people only recall when they are in “dire need”.
 But when everything is working smoothly, nobody cares to at least get a piggy bank and drop a few coins for future or emergency use.
 You should know by now that as freelancer, your line of work and the financial aspect of being a freelancer has an equal uncertainty that goes with it.
 You simply can't rely on your projects to last and so is the cash flow.
 There is a myriad of reasons to save and if you have time you may check this article from About.com that provides the Top Seven Reasons to Save

 The late payment scenario is avoidable and trivial if you are prepared.
 Understand that emergencies always come every now and then and unforeseen circumstances can happen that even the most prompt client can't anticipate.
 If your client delays in payment, try to understand his/her case.
-Ensure that your terms and payment options are convenient for the situation.
-Otherwise, be prudent and wise to prepare yourself when your client fails.
-It doesn’t have to be a cause of a strained relationship, but if you can agree on this area, then you’re increasing your chances of building a lasting partnership.
+Ensure that your terms and payment options are clear and understood by both parties.
+Payment delays don't have to be a cause of a strained relationship.
+I hope you've learned some useful tips on how to deal with late payments.